 Do all children take the 11+?

 If your child goes to a local authority primary school in a county or borough that still has grammar schools, they’ll be automatically registered for the 11+, although it’s not compulsory for them to sit it.
 It’s up to you to decide if you want to apply to a grammar school for them and if it would suit them academically.
 In all other areas, you will need to make your own arrangements to sit the test.
 Note that in some areas the test is organised by a consortium of schools and in others, you will need to enter your child for a separate test for each school.
-Contact the school directly to ask them about their admission procedure.
+Most school websites will explain their entrance procedure.

 When do children take the test?